 The Knight Campus Undergraduate Scholars program is a comprehensive research experience designed to develop the next generation of leading researchers.
 The program immerses a cohort of students in a full year of research in a Knight Campus affiliated lab from January to December each year.

-Support of the Knight Campus Undergraduate Scholars program comes from the Clark Honors College and Thermo Fisher Scientific Corporation.
+Support of the Knight Campus Undergraduate Scholars program comes from the Clark Honors College, Thermo Fisher Scientific Corporation, and generous donors.

 Learn more about the Phil and Penny Knight Campus for Accelerating Scientific Impact.

 |Application Available||September 27|

 How it works